SELKIRK STORM PHILOSOPHY AND OVERVIEW

 Selkirk Storm Athletics strives to provide opportunities for students to enjoy sport while developing skills, knowledge, and attitudes that enable students to move forward in sports.

 In general, our programs are organized by age and grade; however, some sports are school-wide.
 The Bantam level focuses primarily on skill development and has more opportunity for equal play.
-The Jr. level focuses on skill development, although the season may become more competitive as the season progresses.
+The Jr. level focuses on skill development, although the season may become more competitive as the season progresses which can affect play time.
 At the Sr. level of sport, the focus shifts to competitive play, and equal play time may not be possible.

 Coaches, athletes, and parents are encouraged to work together to make the athletic experience a positive one for all involved.
 With the ‘team’ concept in mind, the following guidelines have been established to help make sure that student-athletes are rewarded with the best experience possible.